Fat pancakes with fried apples

 Pancakes are always a favourite breakfast, but the sweet apple topping puts these beauties in a different league.
+Alternatively, you could make this pancake recipe for decadent dessert.

 Whisk the eggs in a large mixing bowl, then add the flour, sugar and milk and beat until smooth.
 The batter should be thick enough to slowly drop off the spoon.